4D-JP/dev-semantic-search-v2/README.md

 ## Benchmark

-Use the OpenAI embedding model [`text-embedding-3-small`](https://developers.openai.com/api/docs/models/text-embedding-3-small) to convert the German, English, French documents (`3380` in total) to chunked embeddings.
+- Use the OpenAI embedding model [`text-embedding-3-small`](https://developers.openai.com/api/docs/models/text-embedding-3-small) to convert the German, English, French documents (`3380` in total) to chunked embeddings.

-Use the `cl100k` base tokeniser (GTP-4, `100277` tokens) for chunking.
-A [GGUF convered version](https://huggingface.co/keisuke-miyako/cl100k_tokenizer-gguf) has been prepared on Hugging Face.
+- Split the document in to chunks of `509` tokens using the `cl100k` base tokeniser (GTP-4, `100277` tokens) for chunking.
+[GGUF convered version](https://huggingface.co/keisuke-miyako/cl100k_tokenizer-gguf) has been prepared on Hugging Face.
+- Generate embeddings in `1024` dimension, the same size as BAAI BGE M3.